22.214.171.124 FTB portability

-FTB payments cease if an individual or FTB child leaves Australia permanently, as they are no longer considered Australian residents (1.1.A.130) for FTB purposes.
+FTB payments cease if an individual or FTB child leaves Australia permanently, as they are no longer considered Australian residents for FTB purposes.

 If the absence is permanent, eligibility does not continue.
 If the individual is going overseas permanently, FTB is cancelled from the date of departure.
 If the FTB or regular care child is going overseas permanently, they cease to be an FTB or regular care child from the date of departure and the individual's FTB must be reassessed.

 Example: Joan receives FTB for her 3 children.
 Joan and her partner Lloyd own their home in Australia.
 They originally migrated from England, and their extended family live in England and Scotland.
-Lloyd is offered a 1 year contract of employment in England.
+Lloyd is offered a one year contract of employment in England.
 Joan notifies Centrelink that she and the children will accompany Lloyd to England.
 Joan and Lloyd sell their house and furniture before they leave for England.
 They do not purchase return tickets for their trip.
-Even though the term of Lloyd's employment is only 1 year, they cease to be Australian residents.
+Even though the term of Lloyd's employment is only one year, they cease to be Australian residents.
 They have ended their financial ties with Australia and have no personal ties.
 The fact that they are returning to their original homeland with personal, employment and financial ties there indicates that they do not intend to reside permanently in Australia.

 Temporary absence becomes permanent